steve9001/oplop/oplop2.md

 the hash value will be used both to derive the random value required for that step, and as the hash input for the next step that requires a random value.

+# Note on entropy

+For a simple way to satisfy the password policy constraints without compromising entropy, the output of bcrypt will have four different random characters replaces with random uppercase, lowercase, digit, and symbol.
+The symbol set will avoid characters that might not be widely supported, such as the space.

 # Process

 // ULDS - the requirement for upper, lower, digit, symbol characers

 let nickname, master = user_provided_inputs()

-let b = bcrypt(password, nickname)
+let b = bcrypt(master, nickname)

-// or if it is better to normalize those inputs before bcrypt let b = bcrypt(hash(password), hash(nickname))
+// or if it is better to normalize those inputs before bcrypt let b = bcrypt(hash(master), hash(nickname))

-// the value that will be mutated to ensure the requirement for upper, lower, digit, symbol let base = b[0..11]
+// the 12-character length value that will be mutated to ensure the requirement for upper, lower, digit, symbol let base = b[0..11]

 select four random distinct indices into base, e.g. [2, 5, 0, 6]